2024–25 Ulster Rugby season

-Overview
+Men's season

 Personnel changes

 Richie Murphy, who joined as interim head coach last season following the departure of Dan McFarland, was confirmed as head coach on a two-year contract.
 Skills coach Craig Newby left for Ealing Trailfinders.
 Jimmy Duffy, former assistant coach at Connacht, Ireland under-20s and Western Force, joined as forwards coach.
 Incumbent forwards coach Roddy Grant left by mutual consent.
 Sam Dodge arrived as head of athletic performance.
-Hugh McCaughey was confirmed as Chief Executive Officer until the end of 2025.
+Hugh McCaughey was confirmed as chief executive officer until the end of 2025.

 Centre Angus Curtis retired partway through last season on medical advice after a series of concussions.
 Prop Steven Kitshoff cut short his stay at Ulster and returned to the Stormers, where he was joined by flanker Dave Ewers.
 Out-half Billy Burns joined Munster on a one-year contract.
 Centre Luke Marshall retired.
 Utility back Will Addison signed for his former club, Sale Sharks.
 Fullback Shea O'Brien, prop James French and flanker Greg Jones were released.
 Prop Marty Moore retired on medical grounds at the start of the season.

 New signings included wing Werner Kok from the Sharks, and Irish-qualified out-half Aidan Morgan from the Hurricanes.
 Scrum-half Michael McDonald returned from his season-long loan at Connacht.
 Academy prop Scott Wilson, flankers Lorcan McLoughlin and James McNabney and out-half James Humphreys joined the senior squad on development contracts.
 Ireland Sevens player Zac Ward joined on a trial basis, converted to wing, and signed a three-year contract in December.
 Prop Corrie Barrett, formerly of Doncaster Knights, joined on a one-year contract after a successful pre-season trial.

-Seven players joined the academy: centres Sam Berman and Wilhelm de Klerk, centre Jonny Scott, scrum-half Clarke Logan, flankers James McKillop and Bryn Ward, and out-half Jack Murphy.
+Seven players joined the academy: centres Sam Berman, Wilhelm de Klerk and Jonny Scott, scrum-half Clarke Logan, flankers James McKillop and Bryn Ward, and out-half Jack Murphy.
 Prop George Saunderson left the academy after retiring from the game on medical grounds.